 Make a complaint through the Community Trigger

-If you have made three or more qualifying complaints of anti-social behaviour within a six month period, you may be able to escalate your complaint through the Community Trigger.
+If you have made three or more qualifying complaints of anti-social behaviour within the last six months, you may be able to escalate your complaint through the Community Trigger.

 The Community Trigger exists to review previous actions and make recommendations through an action plan if appropriate.
 It does not replace the need to report incidents when they happen.